 Sailing Program Risk Management and Safety Guides

 - JSA of LIS is conducting a review of practices for managing risk and safety at its member club junior programs.
-A description of the review may be read here.
-A summary of current responses may be downloaded here.
+Several examples of the anonymous responses may be downloaded here.

 - Gowrie Group insurance has a variety of guides to manage risk reduction for different aspects of yacht club and sailing program activities.
 The guides include Emergency Action Plans, Junior Sailing Safety Guide, Club Organization Safety Manual, Dock Safety Guidelines, and Safety Check Lists.

-- Emergency Action Plan: Clemmie Everett tested the EAP when she was Sailing Director at Noroton Yacht Club several years ago, and the experience informed her article published in WindCheck.
+- Emergency Action Plan: US Sailing has a list of suggestions for creating the EAP at a sailing club.
+Noroton Yacht Club tested its EAP several years ago, and the experience informed this 2016 article published in WindCheck magazine.

 - US Sailing Association published a comprehensive review of safety resources during 2017 that includes reports on past accidents.
 US Sailing also has presented information about safety at its annual conferences.